-This new tool also gives information on the workload for each examiner participating in the ISA/IPEA process.
+The tool pointed out in a) also gives information on the workload for each examiner participating in the ISA/IPEA process.
 In this way, it provides an overview of the availability of examiners in case of significant fluctuations in demand and aids the best assignment for examiners.